riccardokucic-ux/riccardokucic-ux.github.io/README.md

-This is just a small website for the best band in the world.
+This is just a small website for the biggest band in the world.